 What does it cost to stay at Ramada by Wyndham Dead Sea?

 Families will need to look at interconnecting rooms as the rooms here are smaller than average, expect prices to start at $135USD per night, per room plus taxes.

 Holiday Inn Resort Dead Sea (5*)

 Yes, a 5 star Holiday Inn!
-What a great treat you will find with this relatively new offering from the Dead Sea.
-Far from the motor inn image you might have, this luxurious Dead Sea resort includes a private beach, sauna and hot tub as well as 3 pools and a luxurious spa.
+You will find a great treat with this relatively new offering from the Dead Sea.
+Far from the motor inn image you might have, this luxurious Dead Sea resort includes a private beach, sauna and hot tub, as well as 3 pools and a luxurious spa.

 What does it cost to stay at Holiday Inn Resort & Spa Dead Sea?

 Family rooms with a large bed and fold-out couch can sleep four, starting at around $250USD per night.
 You may also squeeze into a suite or twin room (two standard doubles and a sofa) for as little as $115USD per night, plus taxes and charges.
 Extra Beds add 45JOD per night ($63USD).